-Inside Bradley Cooper and Irina Shayk's Private World
+Inside Bradley Cooper and Irina Shayk's Private Love Story

 Funny enough, Shayk also shared that she loved to sleep, and was "a person who could sleep over 12 hours."
 A good night's sleep may have since rocketed to the top of her list of utmost indulgences.

-She did share with Glamour Paris last summer that one of her beauty secrets is to rub an ice cube on her face when she first gets up in the morning for "a great wake-up call"—and she has her alarm set to hip-hop music to help her get up.
+She did share with Glamour Paris in 2017 that one of her beauty secrets is to rub an ice cube on her face when she first gets up in the morning for "a great wake-up call"—and she has her alarm set to hip-hop music to help her get up.

 And on International Women's Day on March 8, she posted a simple quote: "Here's to strong women.
 May we know them.
 May we be them.
 May we raise them."